Skip to main content

 When creating a custom domain, you can choose from the following three CDN types:

-• No CDN: Suitable for main cloud hosting or cloud function services that do not require CDN
+• No CDN: Suitable for scenarios such as Cloud Run or Cloud Functions that do not require CDN

 • CloudBase CDN: Suitable for static hosting or custom applications, the system will automatically configure CDN acceleration service for you